dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 When True, such types will generate an XA4212 error, otherwise an XA4212 warning will be generated.

-Support for this property was added in Xamarin.Android 8.1.

 This property is `True` by default.

 ## AndroidExplicitCrunch

-No longer supported in Xamarin.Android 11.0.
+This property is no longer supported.

 ## AndroidExtraAotOptions